ngryan3/liftovers/d1/product-and-planning.md

 # Web Application for lifTOvers/lifTOvers Team 2 (Team #7)
+**NOTE**: You can also view this on our google doc: https://docs.google.com/document/d/1wURbQ0uQ0G-F7wBYAzk30UIEQ8epJ9427SYbBSfLX9M/edit?usp=sharing
 ## Product Details
 #### Q1: What are you planning to build?